Dian kingdom: Royal burials

 The Dian buried their kings at Shizhaishan, which was uncovered in 1954 near Shizhai Village in Jinning County, Yunnan.
 The burials were identified by the inscription King Dian's Seal.
 The inscription was written in seal script on a gold imperial seal of investiture given by the Han Emperor.
 Sima Qian noted that the Dian were one of only two local groups to have received an imperial seal, the other being Yelang.
 Both have survived: the Yelang Seal emerged in 2007 from a Hmong man in Guizhou, claiming to be the Yelang King's 75th generation descendant.
+The Dian Kingdom's elite used elements of the Chu state's aristocratic mortuary practices.

 Culture

 Bronze working

 The largest tin deposits on the Eurasian continent are located on the Malay peninsula, and as such, the Dian people were sophisticated metal workers, casting both bronze and iron.
 The Dian cast bronze objects using both the piece mould method and the lost wax method.
 Dian elite burials contained an impressive array of bronze objects, although late Dian burials also contained locally cast iron objects.

 Large bronze drums were employed by the Dian to communicate in battle; ritual burials of Dian elites were accompanied by large bronze drums filled with cowrie shells.
 The tops of the drums were removed and replaced by a bronze lid.

+Dian weapon types and decorative motifs had some commonalities with Chu.

 Saka influences

 Iaroslav Lebedynsky and Victor H. Mair speculate that some Sakas may also have migrated to the area of Yunnan in southern China following their expulsion by the Yuezhi in the 2nd century BCE.
 Excavations of the prehistoric art of the Dian civilization of Yunnan have revealed hunting scenes similar to that of Indo-European artwork depicting horsemen in Central Asian clothing.
-The scenes depicted on these drums sometimes represent these horsemen practicing hunting.
+Horsemen practicing hunting are depicted in circular arrangement on top of drums, a design often encountered in Scythian art.
 Animal scenes of felines attacking oxen are also at times reminiscent of Scythian art both in theme and in composition.
+These objects reflect the influence of steppe art.

 Depiction of Dian society

 The bronze lids were covered with miniature figurines and structures, depicting various scenes from the life of the Dian people.
 The bronze lids depicted the Dian people engaged in everyday activities such as hunting, farming and weaving.
 Other scenes depicted the leisurely pursuits of the Dian people, such as bullfighting, dancing and music-making.
 The Dian people dressed in tunics over short pants and wore their hair in topknots.
 The bronze lids corroborated Sima Qian's description of the Dian hairstyle.

 Many scenes depicted the Dian at war, often riding horses.
 Archaeological evidence shows that horses had been domesticated by the Dian people as early as the sixth century BCE.
 The bronze lids also depicted the Dian decapitating their enemies (who wore their hair in long plaits).

-The Kingdom was based on agriculture, the bronzes also showed head hunting, human sacrifice, and slaves as part of Dian society.
+The kingdom was based on agriculture, the bronzes also showed head hunting, human sacrifice, and slaves as part of Dian society.